 Here’s how to get rid of bloating:

 Eating too much fiber — or adding too much fiber to your diet too quickly — is a common cause of bloating and gas.
-That’s because fiber is not digested until it gets to your colon, where good bacteria tries to break it down.
-This fermentation process creates short-chain fatty acids that researchers believe are largely responsible for healing the gut and for most of the health benefits attributed to fiber consumption.4 But it also creates temporary gas and bloating.
+That’s because fiber is not digested until it reaches your colon, where good bacteria try to break it down.
+This fermentation process creates short-chain fatty acids that researchers believe are largely responsible for healing the gut and for most of the health benefits associated with fiber consumption.4 But it also creates temporary gas and bloating.

 Stop Taking Probiotics

-Probiotics are live bacteria and yeasts thought to improve digestion.
-However, they do little to relieve gastrointestinal distress and can actually cause additional gas and bloating.5 You see, these probiotics still must ferment fiber, with the same distressing results — gas and bloating.
+Probiotics are live bacteria thought to improve digestion.
+However, they do little to relieve gastrointestinal distress and can actually cause additional gas and bloating.5 You see, these probiotics must still ferment fiber, with the same distressing results — gas and bloating.

 Discover the Power of TRIButyrate to End Bloating

-The solution?
-Postbiotics in the form of TRIButyrate!
+The solution for bloating?
+Postbiotics in the form of the TRIButyrate in Viscera-3!
 With this BREAKTHROUGH patented nutrient, you can skip the in-gut fermentation process that causes so much gas and bloating.
-TRIButyrate delivers butyrate, a short-chain fatty acid (SCFA), directly to the colon where it can go to work immediately.
-(Butyrate, one of the most studied SCFAs, has been shown to help fix digestive issues as well as provide many other health benefits.)
+TRIButyrate delivers butyrate, a short-chain fatty acid (SCFA), directly to the colon, where it can go to work immediately.
+(Butyrate, one of the most studied SCFAs, has been shown to help fix digestive issues and provide many other health benefits.)
 6